Henry Power: Works

 His only published work is 'Experimental Philosophy'.
 Its three books deal respectively with microscopy and corpuscularian theory; the experiments of Evangelista Torricelli; and the vacuum, and refutations proposed for the works of the Jesuit Jacobus Grandamicus (Jacques Grandami, 1588–1672).

 Boyle's law

 In a series of experiments with his family friend, Richard Towneley, Henry Power discovered the relationship between the pressure and volume of a gas that later became known as Boyle's law.
 This relationship was outlined in "Experimental Philosophy".
-However, many may argue nevertheless that a prepublication manuscript of "Experimental Philosophy" cited the hypothesis as the sole work of Richard Towneley.
-Boyle's mention of the theory preceded the publication of "Experimental Philosophy" by one year, which, combined with Boyle's promotion of the idea and his significant status as an aristocratic scientist, ensured the theory would be known as "Boyle's Law".
+However, many may argue nevertheless that a prepublication manuscript of Experimental Philosophy cited the hypothesis as the sole work of Mr. Richard Towneley.
+Robert Boyle's mention of the theory preceded the publication of Experimental Philosophy by one year, which, combined with Boyle's promotion of the idea and his significant status as an aristocratic scientist, ensured the theory would be known as "Boyle's law".
 Boyle attributed Towneley as the sole researcher, ensuring that Power's contributions were all but lost to history.

+In popular culture

+Henry Power and his contributions were documented by Crash Course Chemistry and Hank Green.
+The section on Boyle's law contained the sentence "Written By Hank Green, savior of high school children" until July 2017.